martinandert/react-lorem-component/README.md

 The last six properties are send directly to the [lorem-ipsum][3] node module which is used internally to generate the lorem text.

-Other properties you pass (eg. `className`) are transfered to the wrapping tag.
+Other properties you pass (eg. `className`) are transferred to the wrapping tag.

 ## Example